 Prior to the initial hire session, the school will ensure that the hirer will meet with the school representative or site services officer who will acquaint the hirer with the following:

 Hirers will be instructed that they must nominate one responsible person to be in charge of proceedings.
 This nominated person will be responsible for initiating and organising any emergency actions, including:

 Hirers will be instructed that they ensure adequate security controls remain in place during occupancy.
 Access to the site will only be made via one main entrance to prevent out of hours casual intrusion and a designated representative will be tasked with staffing the main entrance to 'meet and greet' and to register attendees.
 Internally, areas of the school not used for the letting will be out of bounds.
-Should intruders be sighted on school premises, hirers are instructed not to attempt to intercept or challenge them, but inform the Emergency Services Unit, Police and Site Services Officer.
+Should intruders be sighted on school premises, hirers are instructed not to attempt to intercept or challenge them, but inform the Emergency Services Unit, Police and Site Manager.

 Where the letting of school premises involves the participation of school pupils, the school will require users to prepare and submit, prior to the hiring commencing, and a system of work for the following: